mj-nexara/bmsf/bmsf-docs/docs/04_HR_and_Volunteers/Training_and_Ethics/Trauma_Sensitivity_Training.md

-\## 🗣️ Field Communication Guidelines
+## 🗣️ Field Communication Guidelines

-\- Use calm, non-invasive language
+- Use calm, non-invasive language

-\- Avoid probing questions about loss or violence
+- Avoid probing questions about loss or violence

-\- Offer choices (e.g., “Would you like to speak now or later?”)
+- Offer choices (e.g., “Would you like to speak now or later?”)

-\- Respect silence — it may be protective
+- Respect silence — it may be protective

-\- Use interpreters when needed, with consent
+- Use interpreters when needed, with consent

----

-\## 📋 Documentation Protocols

-\- Never record or photograph without informed consent

-\- Use pseudonyms or initials when archiving sensitive stories

-\- Store trauma-related logs in encrypted formats

-\- Link field notes to program tags, not personal identifiers

-\- Archive reflections in `docs/00\_Legacy\_Anchors/` only with consent